bsidesvarazdin/bsides-varazdin-web/web/site/location/README.md

 ## ACCOMODATION

-Hotel Park is our venue, which [also is a 4 star hotel.](http://www.park-boutique-hotel.eu/en/)
+Hotel Park is our venue, which [also is a 4 star hotel.](http://www.park-boutique-hotel.eu/en/).

-We can highly recommend the Student dorm (Which has really good rooms, with private bathrooms) and is quite inexpensive (around 25-30 EUR for a private room).
+Another option is the student dorm (Which has really good rooms, with private bathrooms) and is quite inexpensive (around 25-30 EUR for a night in a private room).
 [You can find more info here.](http://www.hostel.hr/) The dorm is within 10 minutes of walking distance from FOI.

-Another
+Other options include Hotel Turist, Hotel Istra etc...

 ## MONEY